2013 Malaysian Grand Prix: Race

 At the start of lap two, Webber drew alongside Alonso, whose front wing detached and folded under his Ferrari at the end of the main straight, sending him into the turn-one gravel trap.
 Track stewards refused Alonso's request to extricate his car from the gravel, and he was the race's first retirement.
 DRS was enabled on the third lap.
 Rosberg passed Button for fourth on the third lap; Räikkönen tried to pass Ricciardo for tenth at turn one on the next lap, but ran wide and dropped to 12th position.
 Hülkenberg passed Pérez on the inside for seventh at turn one, and tried unsuccessfully to regain the position on the outside at turn two on lap five.
-As lap times fell, Vettel made a pit stop from the lead at the end lap four to switch to medium-compound tyres.
+As lap times fell, Vettel made a pit stop from the lead a lap early at the end lap four to switch to medium-compound tyres.
 He struggled for grip on a damp area, falling behind Pérez, Sutil and Grosjean on lap six, until he drove onto a dry section and overtook Grosjean; Sutil blocked his attempt to pass at turn 13.
 On lap seven, Vettel overtook Pérez for seventh place.

 Webber led laps five to seven, because Red Bull advised him that turn three was too wet for dry tyres and he set a series of fast lap times.
 His race engineer, Simon Rennie, told him to enter the pit lane at the conclusion of the seventh lap.
 Hamilton made a pit stop on lap eight.
 He mistakenly drove into the McLaren pit stall, and the team waved him through to prepare for Button and Pérez's arrival.
 On that lap, Toro Rosso released Vergne into the path of Pic and they made contact; both drivers had their front wings replaced.
 The stewards ruled that Vergne was released unsafely into Pic's path and fined the Toro Rosso team $10,000, but Vergne did not incur a post-race time penalty.
 Rosberg led the eighth lap, until his first stop.
 After the pit stops, Webber led teammate Vettel and Hamilton.
 On lap nine, Grosjean passed Ricciardo for ninth position.
 His teammate, Räikkönen, unsuccessfully attempted to do the same at turn nine.
 He tried again, and overtook Ricciardo with DRS at the hairpin turn.
 Two laps later, Grosjean used DRS to pass Pérez for eighth position.
 On the 12th lap, Räikkönen unsuccessfully tried to pass Pérez for ninth into turn one.